Envision a Violence Free ETSU

 Legal Counsel shall be notified of the complaint, whether written or verbal, as soon as possible after it is brought to the attention of the Investigator, and the investigation shall be conducted under the direction of Legal Counsel.
 All investigatory notes and documents shall be attorney work products.
 The Investigator shall notify the President that an investigation is being initiated.

-When the Respondent is a student, the Associate Dean of Students or Associate Dean, Women in Medicine for medical students, will investigate in compliance with the procedures outlined in this policy.
+When the Respondent is a student, the Office of the Dean of Students/Student Affairs or Associate Dean, Women in Medicine for medical students, will designate a trained investigator(s) to resolve the complaint in compliance with the procedures outlined in this policy.
 If a finding of a violation is made, any resulting disciplinary action will be undertaken in compliance with the university's student disciplinary procedures.

 When a student is involved as the Complainant, the Respondent, or an individual interviewed, all documentation referring to that student shall be subject to the provisions and protections of the Family Educational Records and Privacy Act (FERPA and Tennessee Code Annotated Section 10-7-504(a)(4), which require that certain student disciplinary records are subject to disclosure pursuant to a public records request.